Mississauga Festival Choir

 Raising Voices is a choir that includes Individuals Living with Dementia including Alzheimer’s Disease, their Care Partners, youth volunteers from Cawthra Park Secondary School and Mississauga Festival Choir volunteer mentors.
 It is offered free to all participants.
 Raising Voices is an initiative of Mississauga Festival Choir (MFC) in close cooperation with Alzheimer Society Peel (ASP).
 ASP Music Therapist, Ruth Watkiss, works closely with MFC staff and volunteers to develop and deliver the program.

-The choir is conducted by Bob Anderson and comprises eight weekly 75 minute sessions for two terms per year.
+The choir comprises of eight weekly 75 minute sessions for two terms per year.
 Professional and volunteer participants facilitate carefully selected music from the broadway and popular music styles geared towards groups of Individuals Living with Dementia and their Care Partners.

-If you or someone you care for may be interested in joining the choir, they can complete this Google Form or connect with Ruth Watkiss.
+If you or someone you care for may be interested in joining the choir, connect with Ruth Watkiss.

 Ruth Watkiss (she/her) | Certified Music Therapist